nkasaby/Digital-Design-1-Project-1/README.md

 The same procedure is repeated for the maxterms with the only differences being the parameters of the function Get_Binary_Min_Max to obtain the maxterms and the manipulation of the literals.
 For PoS, if the digit is 1 then it is translated to the literal followed by a ‘\’’ for negation, if the digit is 0 then it is translated to the literal .
 Every literal in the same term is separated from the next by a ‘+’ and every term (sum) is bracketed to resemble the product of sums.
 The strings of SoP and Pos are then outputted.

-[25 Points] Generate and print all prime implicants (PIs).
-For each PI show the minterms it covers as well as its binary representation.

 In this step, we created the Quine-McCluskey algorithm to generate the prime implicants of a given function.
 We used 2 main functions to generate the prime implicants and show the minterms they cover.
 Generating and printing the prime implicants: